How to Become an HLL Umpire

 To become an HLL umpire, you must first sign your child up using our online registration system.
 Start by logging into your HLL website account by clicking the HLL Member Login link in the top right corner of the screen.
 If you don't have an account, we'll help you create one.
 Once you are logged in, click on the My Account link (also in the top right corner) and follow the steps to register your child as an umpire.

 Your child will then be invited to complete in-person umpire training.
-There are two parts to this: a classroom training session, and then a field training session.
-These normally are scheduled for the first week of February.
+There are two parts to this: an all-hands meeting in a classroom setting, and then a field training session.
+These normally are scheduled for late January or early February.
 Both sessions must be satisfactorily completed in order to become an HLL umpire.

-If you have any questions that aren't addressed in the list below, please feel free to contact HLL's Umpires Director at firstname.lastname@example.org.
+If you have any questions, please feel free to contact the HLL Umpire Director at email@example.com.

 Frequently Asked Questions